Tuning Nonequilibrium Phase Transitions with Inertia

-where $\lambda$ is the inertia-dependent inverse screening length~\cite{Note4}.
 For ${\rm St}=0$, our results exactly capture the overdamped limit~\cite{Yan2015a} while for increasing ${\rm St}$ we observe a reduction in the degree of accumulation [see Fig.~\ref{figure2}(a)] that is consistent with simulation.
 These trends continue until achieving a uniform distribution of particles as ${\rm St} \rightarrow \infty$, consistent with equilibrium expectations.

 The origins of this apparent effective equilibrium can be understood in the context of linear momentum conservation, which governs the dynamics of the density field.
-With increasing ${\rm St}$, the decorrelation of active force and particle velocity diminishes the active stress $\bm{\sigma^{\rm act}} \sim \langle \mathbf{uF^{\rm act}} \rangle$ while the kinetic stress grows and increasingly resembles that of a passive system (i.e.,~$\bm{\sigma^K} \rightarrow -\rho k_BT^{\rm eff} \mathbf{I}$ as ${\rm St} \rightarrow \infty$, see SM~\cite{Note2}).
-As a result, the steady-state momentum balance eq.~\eqref{eq:momentumbalance} becomes indistinguishable from that of a passive system, resulting in a Boltzmann distribution with an effective temperature given by the kinetic temperature $k_BT^{\rm eff} \equiv m\langle \mathbf{u} \cdot \mathbf{u} \rangle/d = \zeta\left(D^B + D^{\rm act}\right)$~\cite{Note2}.
+With increasing ${\rm St}$, the decorrelation of active force and particle velocity diminishes the active stress $\bm{\sigma^{\rm act}} \sim \langle \mathbf{uF^{\rm act}} \rangle$ while the kinetic stress grows and increasingly resembles that of a passive system (i.e.,~$\bm{\sigma^K} \rightarrow -\rho k_BT^{\rm eff} \mathbf{I}$ as ${\rm St} \rightarrow \infty$, see SM~\cite{Note1}).
+As a result, the steady-state momentum balance eq.~\eqref{eq:momentumbalance} becomes indistinguishable from that of a passive system, resulting in a Boltzmann distribution with an effective temperature given by the kinetic temperature $k_BT^{\rm eff} \equiv m\langle \mathbf{u} \cdot \mathbf{u} \rangle/d = \zeta\left(D^B + D^{\rm act}\right)$~\cite{Note1}.